 On April 8, 2015, the Company entered into the Acacia Option Agreement with Acacia, formerly known as African Barrick Gold Plc, whereby Acacia will have the exclusive option to earn up to a 51% interest in Central Houndé Project by satisfying certain conditions over a specified 4-year period and then the right to acquire an additional 29%, for an aggregate 80% interest in Central Hounde Project, upon declaration of a Pre-Feasibility Study.
 As at September 30, 2018, Acacia has met the minimum spending requirement for the Phase 1 Earn-in.
 As a result, Acacia earned a 51% interest in the Central Houndé Project.
-The Group currently holds a 49% interest in the Central Houndé Project.

-During the quarter, Acacia Mining Plc ("Acacia") continued its exploration work as per its JV with Thor.
+In 2019 to date, Acacia Mining Plc ("Acacia") continued its exploration work as per its JV with Thor.